 D. The DSC/ARC may select among equally effective accommodations, adjustments, and/or auxiliary aids and services.
 The DSC/ARC may also deny a request for accommodations, academic adjustments, and/or auxiliary aides and services if the documentation demonstrates that the request is not necessary, justified or documented.
 In addition, with the applicant student’s permission, the DSC/ARC may consult the student’s healthcare provider(s), if needed, to reach a decision regarding the accommodation request.

-E. The DSC/ARC reserves the right to 1) accept documentation which varies from the criteria established in this manual, but is professionally sound and of high quality, or conversely, may reject documentation viewed as inadequate to support the requested adjustment/accommodation; and, 2) refuse an unreasonable accommodation, adjustment and/or auxiliary aid or services that imposes a fundamental alteration of the program or activity or places and undue burden on the university.
+E. The DSC/ARC reserves the right to 1) accept documentation which varies from the criteria established in this guide, but is professionally sound and of high quality, or conversely, may reject documentation viewed as inadequate to support the requested adjustment/accommodation; and, 2) refuse an unreasonable accommodation, adjustment and/or auxiliary aid or services that imposes a fundamental alteration of the program or activity or places an undue burden on the university.

 H. If a student encounters difficulties with an instructor or other university personnel regarding adjustments/accommodations, the student should bring the difficulties to the attention of the campus president.
-If the campus president is unable to resolve said difficulties, the disability services coordinator and vice chancellor of academic affairs, will be brought into the discussion to assist with a resolution.
+If the campus president is unable to resolve said difficulties, the disability services coordinator (DSC) and vice chancellor of academic affairs, will be brought into the discussion to assist with a resolution.